Vehicle Search

 • Internal dual-channel ADC

-• Measurement of alternating current circuits with a frequency of up to 15000 Hz
+• Measurement of alternating current circuits up to 15000 Hz

-• Evaluation of the quality index of electrical home and industrial networks
+• Assessment of the quality index of electrical home and industrial networks

 • Measurement of direct current, voltage, and power (only Hall sensors)

-• Measurement of alternating current, voltage, and power according to the True-RMS algorithm
+• Measurement of alternating current, voltage, and power according to True-RMS

 • Measurement of the impedance of acoustic systems